*Updated for the 2017 season

 Whistler, B.C. doesn’t believe in limiting the holiday fun to just the month of December; they have festive lights for the whole winter ski season!
 After enjoying a day on the slopes, grab a hot beverage and head out with your family to enjoy the sight of thousands of festive lights twinkling on the picturesque buildings that make up Whistler Village.
 Best of all, enjoying the lights is completely free!

 Another free event taking place in Whistler is the Whistler Holiday Experience.
-From December 17, 2016 to December 30, 2016, (closed December 25), kids can have a blast playing a game of mini golf, bouncing in a castle, exploring their crafty sides, or testing their video game skills.
+From December 22, 2017 to January 4, 2018, (closed December 25 and 31, opening at noon on January 1), kids can have a blast playing a game of mini golf, bouncing in a castle, exploring their crafty sides, or testing their video game skills.
 Meanwhile, a lounge area with coffee and hot cocoa is also on-site for parents to rest and relax.
 Open daily 10am- 6pm.
+Santa will be visiting on December 23 and 24 from 1-4pm.
 Another fun event for the whole family are Family Apres, a chance to relax with a hot beverage or take part in winter activities!
 Times and dates vary and can be found on the Whistler, BC homepage.

 Visit the Beauty of Victoria, B.C.